All Products

 Document Center

-DataWorks Agent is based on the Model Context Protocol (MCP).
-It connects to the DataWorks MCP Server and other big data MCP servers, such as the Hologres MCP Server, to perform tasks like data development, Task O&M, and data integration in DataWorks using natural language.
+The DataWorks Agent is based on the Model Context Protocol (MCP).
+It connects to the DataWorks MCP Server and other big data MCP servers, such as the Hologres MCP Server, to provide capabilities like data development, Task O&M, and Data Integration in DataWorks using natural language.

 Important

-This feature is accessed through a third-party client.
+This feature requires a third-party client.
 For a more streamlined agent experience, see DataWorks Agent.

 How it works

-DataWorks Agent allows you to perform big data development tasks using natural language in an intelligent chat window.
-The agent uses a Large Language Model (LLM) to parse your requests and intelligently calls MCP Server capabilities to execute tasks.
+The DataWorks Agent allows you to perform big data development tasks through a conversational interface.
+It uses a Large Language Model (LLM) to parse your requests and calls MCP Server capabilities to execute them.

-For example, you can ask "How many workspaces do I have?" in the DataWorks Agent chat window.
-The agent uses the LLM to parse this request and calls the ListProjects tool provided by the DataWorks MCP Server, which is built on DataWorks OpenAPI, to retrieve the result.
+For example, if you ask, "How many workspaces do I have?", the agent uses the LLM to parse the request and call the ListProjects tool.
+This tool, provided by the DataWorks MCP Server through the built-in DataWorks OpenAPI, queries and returns the result.
 For more complex tasks, the LLM may interact with the MCP Server multiple times.

-DataWorks Agent not only integrates with the DataWorks MCP Server but also supports connecting to other MCP servers.
+The DataWorks Agent not only integrates with the DataWorks MCP Server but also connects to other MCP Servers.
 You can also choose your own LLM, such as Qwen, DeepSeek, or OpenAI.

 image

-You can also try the following prompts to explore more task scenarios supported by DataWorks Agent.
+Try the following prompts to explore more of the DataWorks Agent's capabilities.

 Scope

-[Query tasks] Find all MaxCompute SQL data development nodes in the current workspace's project directory with a scheduling type of 'Paused'.
+[Query tasks] Find all paused MaxCompute SQL data development nodes in the project directory of this workspace.

 [Rename tasks] Rename the nodes found above to "invalid_node_to_delete".
-Use sequential numbers to differentiate multiple nodes.
+Use sequence numbers to distinguish between multiple nodes.

-[Create tasks] Create five MaxCompute SQL nodes in the current workspace's project directory.
-The names should start with MC_Demo, be followed by an underscore, and end with an auto-incrementing number starting from 01.
+[Create tasks] Create five MaxCompute SQL nodes in the project directory of this workspace.
+The names should start with MC_Demo, be connected by underscores, and end with an auto-incrementing number starting from 01.

 Task O&M

-[Rerun failed tasks] Find the tasks that failed to run on 20250330 in this workspace and rerun their instances.
+[Rerun failed tasks] In this workspace, find tasks that failed on 20250330 and rerun their instances.
 Note that bizdate is a timestamp in milliseconds.

-[Query failed instances] Find all instances that failed on 20250331 in the current workspace's project.
-Note that bizdate is a timestamp in milliseconds.
+[Query failed instances] In the project directory of this workspace, find instances that failed on 20250331.
+The format for bizdate is a timestamp in milliseconds.

-[Analyze task rerun properties] Analyze the rerun properties of these tasks.
-If they are rerunnable, rerun them.
+[Analyze rerun properties] Analyze the rerun properties of these tasks.
+If a task is rerunnable, rerun it.

-[Sync a single MySQL table to MaxCompute] Create a batch data integration task in the current workspace with the following settings:
+[Synchronize a single MySQL table to MaxCompute] Create a batch Data Integration task in the current workspace with the following settings:

-• Destination data source: mc_test_maxcompute (Destination table name: users, same as the source table)
+• Destination: mc_test_maxcompute (destination table name: users, same as the source table)

 • Resource group: mc_test_res

-• Field mapping method: Automatic mapping by name (columns with the same name in the source and destination tables will be mapped to each other).
+• Field mapping method: Automatic mapping by name (maps columns with the same name in the source and destination tables).

 Data analysis